-KANSAS AGRICULTURE EDUCATOR SELECTED AS 2021 PARTNERSHIP IN AGRICULTURAL LITERACY AWARD RECIPIENT
+NEW MEXICO AGRICULTURE EDUCATOR SELECTED AS 2022 PARTNERSHIP IN AGRICULTURAL LITERACY AWARD RECIPIENT

-The National Agriculture in the Classroom Organization (NAITCO) and National Grange Foundation have selected Kansas agriculture educator Serita Blankenship as the recipient of its 2021 Partnership in Agricultural Literacy (PAL) Award, formerly known as the Agricultural Advocate Award.
+The National Agriculture in the Classroom Organization (NAITCO) and National Grange Foundation have selected New Mexico agriculture education instructor Shae Devers, and her Valencia FFA Chapter, as the recipient of its 2022 Partnership in Agricultural Literacy (PAL) Award.

-"The Grange Foundation is proud to present this award each year, and winners like Serita Blankenship keep amazing us with their passion, creativity and impact on both the children and educators they serve," said Betsy Huber, Grange Foundation president.
+“The Grange Foundation is proud to present this award each year, and winners like Shae Devers and Valencia FFA keep amazing us with their passion, creativity and impact on both the children and communities they serve,” said Betsy Huber, Grange Foundation president.

-"National Agriculture in the Classroom and state and territory Agriculture in the Classroom programs depend on educators like Serita Blankenship to deliver agricultural literacy outreach to students in innovative ways in their communities," NAITCO President Tammy Maxey said.
-"Her passion for reaching students with reading programs and involving older students to teach younger students is inspiring."
+“National Agriculture in the Classroom and state and territory Agriculture in the Classroom programs depend on educators like Shae Devers to deliver agricultural literacy outreach to students in innovative ways in their communities,” NAITCO President Denise Stewardson said.
+“Her passion for broadening her students' learning experience and involving older students to teach younger students is inspiring.”